Characters: Yu-Gi-Oh! Main Characters

 open/close all folders

 The main character of the series, who is obsessed with games.
 Funnily enough, his name means "game" in Japanese.
-In the beginning, he is basically that kid you knew who sat in the back of the class and got beat up every day.
-He didn't have any real friends, except for Anzu, whom he's known since elementary school.
-Two kids in particular, Jonouchi and Honda, are regularly rough on him, but they befriend Yugi after he stands up for for them to an even bigger bully (and, of course
+A bairn who grew up playing games by himself, Yugi later received the pieces of the ancient Egyptian artifact called the Millennium Puzzle from his grandfather, Sugoroku.
+As such, Yugi spent eight years trying to solve it.
+Soft-spoken, timid, meek, and shy - he didn't have any real friends, except for Anzu, whom he's known since elementary school.
+Two kids in particular, Jonouchi and Honda, are regularly rough on him, but they befriend Yugi after he stands up for for them to an even bigger bully.
+And then

-he completed the Millennium Puzzle, releasing his "other self"
+he completed the ancient Millennium Puzzle and became the Guardian of the Shadow Games, releasing his "other self"

-and entering into a giant mess involving life-threatening games, thousand-year-old spirits, cursed artifacts, lots
+- the spirit of an ancient, gambling Pharaoh - punishing said-bigger bully with an unorthodox game involving black magic, and entering into a giant mess involving life-threatening games, thousand-year-old spirits, cursed artifacts, and lots

-of ancient Egypt, and, you guessed it, getting the crap kicked out of him.
-Repeatedly.
+of ancient Egypt.
 However, he got a new Heterosexual Life Partner

 and a ton of Character Development